bradleyeckert/hermes/docs/hermes.md

 Underlying functions (those with various dependencies) are late-bound in the port_ctx struct to simplify reuse.
 There is no heap usage.
 Instead, `hermes` implements its own memory allocation.
 It rurns out that each port needs about 1KB for context and buffers.

-There is some fault tolerance, as illustrated by `test.c`.
-Messages are re-sent until they get through.
-The FSM is supposed to be immune to input fuzzing.
-If it gets faked out by bad data, it does not walk off the end of the input buffer.
-There should be a test to prove this, though.

-`void (*hermes_plainFn)(const uint8_t *src, uint8_t *ack);` is the workhorse of `hermes`.
+`void (*hermes_plainFn)(const uint8_t *src);` is the workhorse of `hermes`.
 It accepts a plaintext message in the form of a u16-counted string.
 That means the first two bytes form a little-endian byte count and the rest is that many bytes.

-An ACK packet is returned to the sender to verify it was received.
-The ACK is encrypted and signed, as is NACK.
-A return message can be added to the ACK by placing a u16-counted response in `*ack`.

 ## Legal considerations